milenakrawczyk/loyalty-program-with-ft/README.md

     npm run deploy

 **Important note**: only the factory contract is and should be deployed.
-Two other contracts (fungible-token contract and manager contract) should only be deployed by the factory contract.
 This is done automatically when using `npm run deploy` command.
+Two other contracts (ft contract and manager contract) should only be deployed by the factory contract.

 Overview
 ================